ibm-cloud-docs/vmwaresolutions/archiref/adds/adds-infra-domain.md

 * Enhanced Linked Mode
 * Cross vCenter NSX

 Enhanced Linked Mode and Cross-vCenter NSX are complementary but separate from each other.
-For more information, see [Multi-site configuration for vCenter Server on IBM Cloud instances](/docs/services/vmwaresolutions/vsphere?topic=vmware-solutions-vc_multisite).
+For more information, see [Multi-site configuration for VMware vCenter Server instances](/docs/services/vmwaresolutions?topic=vmware-solutions-vc_multisite).

 ### Enhanced linked mode
 {: #adds-infra-domain-multisite-elm}